 There are plenty of nutritious foods that, when thoughtfully prepared, don’t evoke feelings of death and sadness.
 Can’t get on board with raw kale?
 Roast veggies to coax out their caramelized depth of flavor.
 Grossed out by the texture of oatmeal?
 Bake it into bars, and smother them in almond butter and maple syrup.
 I love a warm chocolate-chip cookie, but I would happily choose a peak season apple over stale Chips Ahoy.
 Learn to separate what society fetishizes from what is objectively delicious.
 Not all junk food is.

 In the same vein, don’t be afraid to rough up your food in the name of taste.
 Your waistline could care less about the yolks in your eggs or the sprinkle of full-fat cheese on your salad; not so for the late-night pizza that follows a sad pile of iceberg lettuce for dinner.
-Food combining is the key to satiety, and flavor is the key to satisfaction.
+Balanced meals are the key to satiety, and flavor is the key to satisfaction.
 Between the two, what more could anyone want?
 (For the love of God, please eat the yolk.
 It’s got half of the protein and all of the nutrients.
 If you want to cut calories, cut empty ones.)